AnotherWorkingNerd/LatentEye/README.md

 Contributions requiring a bit more effort on your part:
  - If you have an AI generated image png, jpeg image that doesn't display the image or metadata properly please create a bug report and provide details of what the problem is and what was used generate it, and what was expected. if applicable, a copy of the existing metadata would be helpful for verification purposes.
-- If you have something in mind that you would like to work on, please open a discussion issue first to discuss any implementation details to avoid duplicating efforts then open a PR when you feel that it is ready.
+- If you have something in mind. please fork the repo, create a new branch for your code, write it, test it, commit and push it then open a PR to the main repo.
-- Improving documentation, if you see typo's, bad grammer, or docs that can be improved please file an issue and let me know the details.
+- Improving documentation, if you see typo's, bad grammar, or docs that can be improved please file an issue and let me know the details.

 I had forgotten how much non-coding work went into setting up a public repo.
-Your involvement and support helps keep me motivated.
+Your involvement and support will help keep me motivated.

 ## LatentEye's vision for the future.

 First on the list is, of course, getting LatentEye feature complete that means everything operates as I planned, intended, or expected.
 Here are some of the things that I'm working on now:

 Updated June 2025:
-- file handling including file rename, file move, file delete, maybe and copy
+- DONE Aug2025: file handling including file rename, ~~file move~~, file delete, ~~maybe copy~~
-- EyeSight improvement - image sizing and other minor issues.
+- IN PROGRESS: EyeSight improvement - image sizing and other minor issues.
 Maybe eating still more carrots. :-)
-- Fix platform specific issues like Linux font sizes, etc.
+- RESEARCHING:Fix platform specific issues like Linux font sizes, etc.
-- Still Lots of internal improvements with the code.
+- IN PROGRESS: Still Lots of internal improvements with the code.
 - Testing on Windows.
-- Rewriting or fixing any typos or mistakes in the ~~diments~~ documents I've written.
+- DONE?: Rewriting or fixing any typos or mistakes in the ~~duckumints~~ documents I've written.
 I think I've got most of them.

 My vision for future versions, This list is just the high level items, presented in random order, and **not** prioritized:
 - Improve the UI / UX
 - App save settings, like window locations and last used path.
 - Media playback. videos and music
-- Render ComfyUI workflows.
-I don't know how much work this is. lots of JSON
+- Render ComfyUI workflows. ~~I don't know how much work this is~~.
+Wow, to do this the way I envision is a lot more work than I expected.
 - User setting. make things as configurable as possible. colors, fonts, file formats, etc.
 - Lots of coding improvements that would be completely unseen.
 This could cover all areas of LatentEye
 - Creating an installer and maybe executables.